Is Creating an MVP Before Building an App a Good Idea? (Why & Why Not)

 Building an app is not for the faint-hearted.
 They are expensive and time-consuming to develop and difficult to maintain.
 Even if you create the best App in the world, it may not guarantee success.
 As per Statista in Q1 2020, there were 2.56 million apps on Google Play, while Apple’s App Store had approximately 1.85 million apps.
 History is littered with tales of well-researched app concepts that failed to take off and were buried under the depth of the play stores.
 As per the latest survey by Statista, 25% of apps downloaded by users were only accessed once!

-Launching a fully developed app takes about 6 to 8 months, and will cost somewhere in the range of $200,000.
+Launching a fully developed app takes about 6 to 8 months, and will cost somewhere in the range of $10,000 to $100,000.
 Once the final version of the App is released, the agonizing wait for results user feedback starts.
 If the App doesn’t appeal to users, the time and money spent on developing are wasted.
 So, how to avoid falling in this trap?
-Before you move full steam with creating a new mobile app, you should consider launching a minimum viable product (MVP).
+Before you move full steam with creating a new mobile app, you should consider creating an MVP.

 What is an MVP

 Many entrepreneurs waste precious resources by starting on the wrong foot: they want to build a perfect app or product, even before they establish its viability.
 Some of these entrepreneurs believe that they understand what customers want, desire, and value.
 After spending a significant amount of hard work and dollars, building a product only to find that customers couldn’t care less about it.
 As per the research conducted by CB Insights, a whopping 42% of startups fail because there was no market need for the product launched, 14% of them cited ignoring customers as the reason for failure, while 13% mentioned mistimed product as the reason for the fiasco.